 A holiday staple, gingerbread cookies come in many forms, but the most iconic is the traditional man-shaped variety.
 Brown sugar and molasses meld with spices and ginger to create a unique flavor that we immediately associate with Christmastime.

-The sugar cookie is beloved as much for its sweet, buttery taste as it is for its versatility.
+The sugar cookie is beloved as much for its sweet, buttery taste as for its versatility.
 Made with sugar, flour, butter, eggs, vanilla, and a leavening ingredient (such as baking powder or soda), sugar cookies often provide a foundation for other add-ons, such as sprinkles, frosting, and fudge.

 These popular type of cookies date back to the 1700s, when the Protestant settlers in the Nazareth Colony of Pennsylvania created theirs in the shape of their state’s symbol, a keystone.